 What is Sumatra known for?

 With its wild terrain, active volcanoes, and rare wildlife, Sumatra has made global news in several areas.
 The Indian Ocean tsunami in 2004 was a major natural disaster in Sumatra which resulted in immense destruction, encouraging the global community to support recovery efforts.

-Additionally, deforestation is a major issue that has makes Sumatra known on a global scale.
+Additionally, deforestation is a major issue that has made Sumatra known on a global scale.
 A significant amount of Indonesia’s timber production and the world’s palm oil production comes from Sumatran forests, and the island also has many plantations for tobacco, rubber, various spices, tea and of course, coffee.
-A great deal of Sumatra’s natural forests has been lost, calling for serious protection of the land, as well as for the many varieties of rare species that are severely endangered.
+A great deal of Sumatra’s natural forests have been lost, raising a call for serious protection of the land, as well as the many varieties of rare species that are severely endangered.

-Previously, 25 million of it’s 44 million hectares landmass was covered by natural forests in 1985 (that’s close to 60%).
+Previously, 25 million of its 44 million hectares landmass was covered by natural forests in 1985 (that’s close to 60%).
 Though by 2016, only 25% remained (11 million hectares).
-Conservation efforts have created heritage protected sites spanning across large national parks, however, these areas are fragmented, so though it is at a slower pace than in the past, deforestation still continues.
+Conservation efforts have designated protected sites spanning across large national parks, however, these areas are fragmented, so deforestation still continues, although it is at a slower pace than in the past.